 U.S. Equal Employment Opportunity Commission

 The U.S. Equal Employment Opportunity Commission (EEOC) enforces equal employment opportunity laws and regulations.
-Some resources are also available in multiple languages.

 Comply With Federal Employment Laws